Skip to main content

 Why This Changed the Internet: Semantic Search

-This is exactly how TikTok's algorithm knows what you want to watch.
-It's how Netflix recommends movies.
-Your watch history is turned into a Vector, and they just find the movie Vectors that are closest to yours in the mathematical space.
+This is exactly how TikTok's algorithm knows what video to show you next, and how Netflix recommends movies.
+Your watch history is converted into a vector, and the system finds the content whose vectors are nearest to yours in the coordinate space.

 Are you a developer?
-You can run this on your laptop right now for free.
-We will use an open-source model called paraphrase-multilingual-MiniLM-L12-v2.
-It supports 50 languages and outputs a 384-dimensional vector.
+You can run a full multilingual embedding model and query it locally on your machine for free.
+We'll use an open-source model called paraphrase-multilingual-MiniLM-L12-v2 — it supports 50 languages and outputs a 384-dimensional vector.

 from sentence_transformers import SentenceTransformer